-Nearly a decade after the implementation of prohibition laws in Bihar, the illicit alcohol trade continues to thrive, accompanied by a range of unintended outcomes-, many of which run counter to the law's original objectives.
-Despite the persistence and complexity of these consequences, there remains a notable lack of in-depth qualitative research exploring how policy failures have translated into lived, individual-level experiences.
+Nearly a decade after the implementation of prohibition laws in Bihar, the illicit alcohol trade continues to thrive, accompanied by a range of unintended outcomes many of which run counter to the law's original objectives.
+Despite the persistence and complexity of these consequences, there remains a notable lack of in-depth qualitative research exploring how policy failures into, individual experiences.
 This study sought to address that gap by examining how prohibition has shaped everyday life and personal experiences in the post-prohibition context.